What is the Stress Intensification Factor or SIF?

-The term SIF is too confusing for many of the piping engineers.
-Thats why the following article is taken to explain the bend SIFs in simple language.
-Every piping Engineer who possess a little basic of Piping Stress Analysis theory must be aware of the term SIF or Stress Intensification Factor.
+The term SIF (Stress Intensification Factor) is too confusing for many piping engineers.
+That’s why the following article is taken to explain the bend SIFs in simple language.
+Every piping Engineer who possesses a little basic of the Piping Stress Analysis theory must be aware of the term SIF or Stress Intensification Factor.

-The term indicates a multiplier of Bending and Torsional stresses.
-This Intensifier acts local to a piping Component ( tees, elbows, bends, Olets, etc) and Its value depends on component geometry.
-The minimum value of SIF is 1.0.
-It is widely used by piping stress engineers in places where the actual stress calculation is quite difficult due to its difficult geometry (Varying thickness, cross section, curvature etc) as unlike straight Pipes the simple Beam theory is not applicable.
-So in this situation it is required to assume additional stresses by suitably incorporating a SIF.
+The term SIF indicates a multiplier of Bending and Torsional stresses.
+This Intensifier acts locally on a piping Component ( tees, elbows, bends, Olets, etc.) and Its value depends on component geometry.
+The minimum value of the SIF is 1.0.
+It is widely used by piping stress engineers in places where the actual stress calculation is quite difficult due to its difficult geometry (Varying thickness, cross-section, curvature, etc.) as, unlike straight Pipes, the simple Beam theory is not applicable.
+So in this situation, it is required to assume additional stresses by suitably incorporating an SIF.
 The following article will provide an example of SIF calculation of piping elbow or piping bends following process piping code ASME B31.3.

-Stress Intensification Factor for a Piping Bend/Elbow:
+Stress Intensification Factor for a Piping Bend/Elbow

-SIF in-plane = 0.9 / h(2/3)
+- SIFin-plane = 0.9 / h(2/3)

-SIF out-plane = 0.75 / h(2/3)
+- SIFout-plane = 0.75 / h(2/3)

-Here h=T R1 / r2^2
+Here h=T R1 / r22

 h =Flexibility characteristics, dimensionless

-T =Nominal wall thickness of bend, in
+- T =Nominal wall thickness of bend, in

-R1 =Bend radius, in
+- R1 =Bend radius, in

-r2 =Mean radius of matching pipe, in
+- r2 =Mean radius of the matching pipe, in

-In a similar way the out plane bending moment can be defined as the bending moment which causes one limb of elbow to move out of the plane keeping other limb steady.
+The in-plane bending moment is the bending moment that causes the elbow to close or open in the plane formed by two limbs of the elbow.
+In a similar way, the out-plane bending moment can be defined as the bending moment that causes one limb of the elbow to move out of the plane keeping another limb steady.

-For the same pipe size and same pipe thickness
+From the above-mentioned equations, the following can be interpreted: For the same pipe size and same pipe thickness